 Radiation shielding materials are various mixtures of elements that block scatter radiation.
 The most traditionally used element is lead (Pb).
 In addition to lead, other elements, such as tungsten, and titanium, have begun being used to create wearable equipment that protects against scatter radiation.

 Since scatter radiation waves are very strong, the protection against them must also be dependable, have longevity, and be versatile.
-Some of the most common equipment radiation shielding materials are used to create are aprons, thyroid collars, and eyewear.
+Some of the most common equipment radiation shielding materials are used to create are aprons, x ray thyroid shield collars, and leaded eyewear.
 This equipment is absolutely essential, and cannot be forgone when using or working with radiative tools.

 3 Types of Radiation Shielding Materials